nielse63/site-launch-checklist/readme.md

 ### SEO

-Looks for various metadata elements found in the `<head>` of the page.
+Looks for various meta data elements found in the `<head>` of the page.
 In order for the test to pass, the given URL must include:

 * A document title
 * A meta description